The Best Dividend Stocks For Income

 1. Unilever PLC

-Source: Admiral Markets MT5 Supreme Edition - #ULVR, Monthly Chart - Data range: 1 January 1990 - 10 December 2018 - Performed on 10 December 2018 at 9:04 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.
+Source: Admiral Markets MetaTrader 5 Supreme Edition - #ULVR, Monthly Chart - Data range: 1 December 1992 – 06 November 2019 - Performed on 06 November 2019 at 2:30 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.

 Unilever is actually listed on three different stock exchanges around the world, as its brand is formed of two entities.
 Unilever NV is listed on the Euronext Amsterdam and New York Stock Exchange.
 Unilever PLC is listed on the London Stock Exchange.
 As each exchange offers different currencies, there is room for savvy investors to also play the exchange rate of different Unilever shares.